 General Provisions

 Benefits In-Network Providers Out-of-Network Providers

 Deductible

-Individual You pay \$1,000 You pay \$10,000
+Individual You pay \$2,700 You pay \$10,000

-• Family You pay \$2,000 You pay \$20,000
+Family You pay \$5,400 You pay \$20,000

-Deductible - Embedded

-If you have other family members on the pla total amount of deductible expenses paid by

-Coinsurance Generally, you pay 30% coinsurance after deductible Generally, you pay 50% coinsurance after deductible

-After any applicable deductible is met, you will pay coinsurance, which is a percent of the allowed amount, until the out-of-pocket is met.
+General Provisions Benefits In-Network Providers Out-of-Network Providers Deductible - Non-embedded If you have other family members on the plan, the overall family deductible must be met before the plan begins to pay.
+The single deductible applies to single coverage only.
+Coinsurance Generally, you pay nothing after deductible Generally, you pay 50% coinsurance after deductible After any applicable deductible is met, you will pay coinsurance, which is a percent of the allowed amount, until the out-of-pocket is met.
 Then, you pay nothing to the end of the calendar year when using participating providers.
 You may have to pay any charges that exceed the allowed amount when using nonparticipating providers.

-Out-of-pocket limit

-Individual You pay \$5,250 You pay \$30,000

-• Family You pay \$10,500 You pay \$60,000

-Out-of-pocket limit - Embedded

-If you have other family members on the pla until the total amount of out-of-pocket limits

-Lifetime Maximum (per member)

-• If you live more than 100 miles from a provider eligible to perform abortion services, there is a benefit available for travel expenses (consistent with IRS guidelines) directly related to covered plan benefits for the procedure ortion able with

-If you live more than 50 miles from a BDCT provider, there is a benefit available for travel expenses (consistent with IRS guidelines) directly related to a preauthorized transplant
+Out-of-pocket limit Individual You pay \$2,700 You pay \$30,000 • Family You pay \$5,400 You pay \$60,000 Out-of-pocket limit - Non-embedded If you have other family members on the plan, the overall family out-of-pocket limit must be met.
+The single out-of-pocket limit applies to single coverage only.
+Lifetime Maximum (per member) If you live more than 100 miles from a provider eligible to perform abortion services, there is a benefit available for travel expenses (consistent with IRS guidelines) directly related to covered plan benefits for the procedure 500 000 If you live more than 50 miles from a BDCT provider, there is a benefit available for travel expenses (consistent with IRS guidelines) directly related to a preauthorized transplant For more information about how your benefit and some series of the provided in the